marklogic/flux/docs/getting-started.md

     --collections employee \
     --stringQuery Engineering \
     --query '{"query": {"value-query": {"json-property": "job_title", "text": "Junior Executive"}}}' \
-    --path export
+    --path export \
+    --prettyPrint
 ```

-See [the Export guide](export.md) for more information.
+See [the Export guide](export/export.md) for more information.

 ### Exporting to S3

-NT allows for data to be exported easily to S3, with the same approach working for importing data as well.
+NT allows for data to be exported to S3, with the same approach working for importing data as well.
 You can
-reference an S3 bucket path via the "s3a://" prefix.
+reference an S3 bucket path via the `s3a://` prefix.
 The `--s3AddCredentials` option will then use the AWS SDK to access your
 AWS credentials; please see the
 [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for information on how to configure your credentials.